 Why are quarterly reviews important?

 A Quarterly business review’s sole aim is to understand the snapshot of business performance at that point in time.
-The review showcases the business's potential, the opportunities available in the market, quick wins and losses, etc. QBR helps you keep track of whether you have met your goals in the previous quarter and what improvements are needed in the future.
+The review showcases the business's potential, the opportunities available in the market, quick wins and losses, etc. QBR templates help you keep track of whether you have met your goals in the previous quarter and what improvements are needed in the future.
 These reviews happen every quarter of the year to make future adjustments.

 What does a quarterly report look like?